 1. Choose an appropriate location

 You may be tempted to install USB outlets in every room in your home but be wary that your choices may be limited by the size of the junction box in your desired area.
-Due to the additional wiring and electricals needed to accommodate the USB ports, most outlets require approximately seven centimetres of depth for installation.
+Due to the additional wiring and electricals needed to accommodate the USB ports, most outlets require approximately seven centimeters of depth for installation.
 If you have the house plan and any relevant specification, it can help you determine which outlets are most feasible to upgrade.
 Once you have chosen a spot, remove the cover plate to determine if the junction box is adequately sized for the new outlet before doing any further actions.

 2. Research USB power points and select an appropriate outlet

-While they may all look the same, every USB outlet has its own set of specifications and technology.
+While they may all look the same, every USB power point has its own set of specifications and technology.
 Newer USB 3.0 specifications go up to 4.5W of output while older USB 2.0 only goes up to 2.5W.
 This is a consideration, particularly if you want to take advantage of fast charging technology for most modern smartphones and tablets.
 Choose a USB outlet that is manufactured by a reputable brand and conforms to regulatory safety standards set by the Western Australian government.
 Select a colour and configuration that suits your needs and preferences, as well as a cover plate that coordinates with the size and colour of your existing outlets.
 This move will ensure that your house stays colour-coordinated and consistent across all rooms.

 3. Turn off the power